manticoresoftware/manticoresearch-php/docs/nodes.md

 Status
 ======
-Returns information about the current daemon.
+Returns information and performance metrics about the current node.

+If the node is part of a cluster, it will also provide information about the cluster.

+Result can be filtered by setting `pattern` (on status metric names) parameter of `body`.

         $params = [
             'body' => [